-The Plan considers measurements of serum, urinary, CSF or skin fibroblast biochemical markers (including but not limited to tau protein, AB-42, neural thread protein) to be experimental, investigational or unproven and therefore NOT COVERED as a diagnostic technique for individuals with symptoms suggestive of Alzheimer's disease.
+The Plan considers measurements of serum, urinary, CSF or skin fibroblast biochemical markers (including but not limited to tau protein, neural thread protein) to be unproven and therefore NOT COVERED as a diagnostic technique for individuals with symptoms suggestive of Alzheimer's disease.
 There is insufficient evidence in the peer-reviewed medical literature to support testing for Alzheimer disease-related biomarkers improves health outcomes for people diagnosed with Alzheimer's disease, dementia, or mild cognitive impairment.